mocobeta/janome/docs/en/index.rst

 Simplified dictionary format (v0.2.7+)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Janome provides alternative simplified dictionary format like `Kuromoji <https://www.atilika.com/en/products/kuromoji.html>`_ user dictionary.
+Janome provides alternative simplified dictionary format similar to `Kuromoji <https://www.atilika.com/en/kuromoji/>`_ user dictionary.
 This format supports surface form, part-of-speech and reading only.

 To use simplified dictionary format, create a CSV file that includes "<surface form>,<part-of-speech>,<reading>" in each line (see the example below) and pass the file path and the dictionary type ``(udic_type='simpledic')`` to Tokenizer's constructor.